Custom-Roles-for-TTT/TTT-Custom-Roles/API.md

 - *roleFileName* - The new roleFileName value to use or the original passed into the hook
 - *flashRole* - If a valid role is provided, this will cause the target player's scoreboard role to have a flashing border in the given role's color (see ROLE_* global enumeration)

-*NOTE:* You must return a non-*nil* value for all of the properties or the hook results will be ignored

 **TTTScoringSummaryRender(ply, roleFileName, groupingRole, roleColor, nameLabel)** - Called before the round summary screen is shown.
 Used to modify the color, position, and icon for a player.\
 *Realm:* Client\
 *Added in:* 1.1.5\